SylviaOne/Repo-hub/README.md

-## People saying 'boo! to their friends has risen by 85% in the last year....
-That's a frightening statistic.
+## Why are giraffes so slow to apologize?
+Because it takes them a long time to swallow their pride.